Zezi-cmd/clan-turf/README.md

 ## Daily reset

 All turf wipes daily at 00:00 UTC.
 An on-screen countdown and clan warnings give you time to finish a battle, while the reset dissolves tiles in a staggered fade.

-## Practice offline

-Offline mode lets you experiment with Clan Turf without connecting to the sync server.
-Only your local claims are shown and nothing is sent. **Clear my tiles** is available offline to wipe the current world's local claims.

 ## Tiles per hour